Linfield defeat Bannsiders in BetMcLean Cup final

 It was a first half devoid of clear-cut chances at a wet Windsor Park before the game burst into life with the Blues hitting two goals.

-Joel Cooper latched on to a Chris McKee throughball before firing into the bottom corner for the opener.
+Cooper latched on to a Chris McKee throughball before firing into the bottom corner for the opener.

-Chris Shields made it 2-0 from a penalty after McKee was brought down.
+Shields made it 2-0 from a penalty after McKee was brought down.

 Linfield secured a first success in the competition since 2019 while it was a second straight defeat in the final for the Bannsiders after their victory in the 2021 decider.